 To fetch the last

-characters from a string using the slice operator again but instead of using -1 as the value use a negative
+characters of the string using the slice operator instead of using -1 as the value use a negative

 number according to the number of characters you want to capture.
 For example,